 6. You could run out of money before you die.

 People are living longer and longer.
-According to Social Security actuary tables, a man has a life expectancy of 84, and for a woman, it is 86.
-That means that half will die before age 84 or 86 and half will live longer.
-TIAA, a leading provider of retirement products, expects those who purchase their annuities to live to age 89.
-So, although God knows the appointed time for each of us (Ecc.3:1-2), from a planning perspective, it makes sense to assume you will live to age 89 or perhaps into your 90s.
-If you retire at age 65 and do not work for pay again, you could need a dependable income stream that will last almost 30 years!
+According to Social Security actuary tables, a man reaching age 65 today has a life expectancy of approximately 84-85, and for a woman, it is 87-88.
+That means that half will die before these ages and half will live longer.
+More significantly, for a couple both age 65, there’s a 50% chance that at least one spouse will live to age 92, and a 25% chance one will live to 97.
+TIAA, a leading provider of retirement products, expects those who purchase their annuities to live to age 89 or beyond.
+So, although God knows the appointed time for each of us (Ecc.3:1-2), from a planning perspective, it makes sense to assume you will live to age 90 or perhaps into your mid-90s.
+If you retire at age 65 and do not work for pay again, you could need a dependable income stream that will last 25-30 years!
 That can be very challenging, especially when you consider that most retirees will need to withdraw 3 to 5 percent of their savings each year to supplement Social Security.

 Suggestions: The fact is, due to the number of unknowns, there are no easy answers – it comes down to the basics: Save as much as you can to add to Social Security to generate enough income to replace 50 to 80 percent of your pre-retirement income based on a 4 percent annual savings withdrawal rate.
 Consider a fixed income annuity for a portion of your savings to provide an additional guaranteed income stream for life.
+As of 2026, lifetime income annuities are offering payouts in the 6-7% range for those purchasing at age 65, the highest rates we’ve seen in over a decade due to higher interest rates.
 Also, a reverse mortgage may be a good option as well, although I view it as a last resort.

 7. You may not receive the inheritance you are counting on.

 Many people are counting on a large inheritance to help them out.
 There are good reasons for that.
-Predictions say that trillions (with a ‘T’) of dollars will transfer from the oldest generation over the next few decades.
-An HSBC study found that older families in the U.S. plan to leave an average estate of $177,000.
+Predictions say that trillions (with a ‘T’) of dollars will transfer from the oldest generation over the coming decades.
+Recent studies suggest that older families in the U.S. plan to leave an average estate of approximately $230,000-$250,000 (adjusted for inflation from the original $177,000 estimate).
 That would indeed be a windfall for many.
 The problem is that anticipated inheritances don’t always play out as you expect.
 Older people change their minds.
 Or, they have to spend a lot of their money on healthcare or long-term nursing care.
 Others are cheated out of their money, sometimes by a greedy family member or friend, or a dishonest financial professional.

 Suggestions: You would be wise to not presume and plan for retirement as though there will be little or no inheritance.
 Then, if you receive one, you will have much more flexibility with the money.
 If you don’t, you will still be okay since you didn’t depend on it in the first place.
 If you are fortunate enough to receive an inheritance, be careful with it.
-One study showed that one-third of the people who received an inheritance had negative savings within two years.
-In other words, they squandered their new-found wealth and then some.
+Studies show that approximately one-third of people who receive an inheritance have negative savings within two years.
+In other words, they squander their new found wealth and then some.

 Do what you can do and trust God